dart-lang/site-www/src/tools/pub/pubspec.md

 `version` file meets the version constraint's lower bound.
 Otherwise, the package will not be selected.

-{{site.alert.version-note}}
+{{site.alert.note}}
-  Note: The Flutter SDK only enforces the lower bound.
+  Note: The Flutter SDK only enforces the lower bound of the flutter constraint.
   To learn more, check out
   [issue #95472](https://github.com/flutter/flutter/issues/95472)
   in the `flutter` repository.